aws/aws-extensions-for-dotnet-cli/README.md

 ### Amazon Elastic Container Service ([Amazon.ECS.Tools](https://www.nuget.org/packages/Amazon.ECS.Tools/))
 ---

-This tool extension takes care of builindg a Docker image from a .NET application and then deploying the Docker image to Amazon Elastic Container Service (**ECS**).
+This tool extension takes care of building a Docker image from a .NET application and then deploying the Docker image to Amazon Elastic Container Service (**ECS**).
 The application must contain a **dockerfile** instructing this tool and the Docker CLI which this tool uses to build the Docker image.